How To Group Elements In Wix

 • Header and footer: These are fixed layout regions and cannot be grouped with page body elements.

-• Wix app elements: Some embedded Wix apps - like Wix Bookings calendars, Wix Stores product grids, or Wix Events widgets - cannot be grouped with other elements.
+• Wix app elements: Some embedded Wix apps such as Wix Bookings calendars, Wix Stores product grids, or Wix Events widgets cannot be grouped with other elements.
 They function as standalone app blocks.

 • Elements on different pages: You can only group elements that appear on the same page.
 Cross-page grouping is not supported.